Treewidth and gonality of glued grid graphs: Divisorial gonality

-For a winning divisor with $m$ chips, let $D$ have one chip on every vertex in the leftmost column.
-Simultaneously firing all the vertices on the leftmost column moves the chips to the right, so that they cover the next column.
-Firing all the vertices on and to the left of that column moves them to the right one column once again, and so on.
+For a positive rank divisor of degree $m$, let $D$ have one chip on every vertex in the leftmost column.
+Firing all $m$ vertices in the leftmost column (in any order) moves the chips to the right, so that they cover the next column.
+Firing all the vertices on and to the left of that column moves them to the right by one column once again, and so on.
 Thus, the divisor $D$ is equivalent to any other divisor consisting of one chip on each vertex of any given column.
-This implies that $D$ wins the gonality game, as wherever the opponent puts $-1$ chips, the column of chips can be moved to cover it.
-Since $D$ has $m$ chips, we have, $\gon(Y_{m,n})\leq m$.
+This implies that $D$ wins the gonality game, as wherever Player 2 puts $-1$ chips, the column of chips can be moved to cover it.
+Thus $D$ has $r(D)\geq 1$ and $\deg(D)=m$, implying $\gon(Y_{m,n})\leq m$.

-For a winning divisor with $2n$ chips, choose a row of $Y_{m,n}$, and let $E$ to have two chips on every vertex in that rows.
-Firing each vertex in this row moves $n$ chips to the row above and $n$ chips to the row below.
-Then firing these two rows and the row between them moves the chips one row up and one row down, and so on.
-Again, $E$ is equivalent to divisors that cover the whole graph, so $E$ wins the gonality game, and $\gon(Y_{m,n})\leq 2n$.
+For a positive rank divisor $D'$ of degree $2n$, choose a row of $Y_{m,n}$, and let $D'$ have two chips on every vertex in that row.
+Firing each vertex in this row (again, in any order) moves $n$ chips to the row above and $n$ chips to the row below.
+Then firing these two rows and the row between them moves the top chips one row up and the bottom chips one row down, and so on.
+Again, $D'$ is equivalent to a collection of divisors that together cover every vertex of the whole graph.
+This means that by chip-firing we can cancel out the $-1$ chips placed by Player 2.
+Thus $r(D')\geq 1$, and $\gon(Y_{m,n})\leq 2n$.

 Our divisors give us that $\gon(Y_{m,n})\leq \min\{m,2n\}$, and we conclude that $\gon(Y_{m,n})=\min\{m,2n\}$. \end{proof}

 \begin{theorem} If $|m-n|\geq 2$, then $\gon(T_{m,n})=2\min\{m,n\}$. \end{theorem}